-- · Held primarily for the purpose of trading - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period c) Basis of consolidation and consolidation procedures:
+- Held primarily for the purpose of trading - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period

 The Group classifies all other liabilities as non-current.

 Deferred tax assets and liabilities are classified as non-current assets and liabilities.
 The operating cycle is the time between the acquisition of assets for processing and their realisation in cash and cash equivalents.
 The Group has identified period of twelve months as its operating cycle.